uchicagopriya-appdev/helper-methods/README.md

 Read Sections 1, 2, 4, 5, 6, and 7 of the [Rails Guide on Testing](https://guides.rubyonrails.org/testing.html).
 These are the kinds of tests that we write most frequently.

 In this project, we have one fully functional web resource, `movies`.
 Create a test file, `test/system/movie_test.rb`, and take a stab at writing some System tests in it to lock down the current functionality of the application.
-For example, try adding a test that checks to make sure the URL `/movies/new` has a `<form>` element on it.
+For example, try adding a test that checks to make sure the URL `/movies` has an `<h1>` on it containing the copy "List of all movies".
 Run your tests with:

 ```
 rails test test/system/movie_test.rb